go-ap/activitypub/README.md

 explicit `OnXXX` and `ToXXX` functions corresponding to each type and, a generic pair of functions `On[T]` and `To[T]`.

-Before using them you should consider that the former comes with a pretty heavy performance penalty:
+Before using them you should consider that the latter comes with a pretty heavy performance penalty:

 ```
 goos: linux